 In the case of processing based on legitimate interest, until you have given your consent but no longer than 30 days.

-The source of the data is the data subject directly.
+The source of the personal data is primarily the data subject directly.

-The Candidate Database and the Personal Data contained therein will be jointly managed by the members of the Manpower Companies and will therefore be Joint Controllers for the purposes of the processing activities.
-The purpose of the joint processing is to enable Manpower to find the most suitable position and employment for the Data Subject.
+The Candidate Database and the Personal Data contained therein will be jointly managed by the members of the Manpower Companies and affiliated companies, and will therefore be Joint Controllers for the purposes of the processing activities.
+The purpose of the joint processing is to enable Manpower to find the most suitable position and employment for the Data subject.
 The Joint Controllers will have access to the entire database.

 The Joint Controllers will define in an agreement between them the division of responsibilities for the fulfilment of their obligations under the GDPR.
 The essential elements of the agreement are detailed in this section.